For me, counselling is not a technical exercise to ‘fix’ things on the surface and help you feel better.

-Research has repeatedly shown us that the quality of the therapy relationship an important factor in whether clients finding counselling helpful.
+Research has repeatedly shown us that the quality of the therapy relationship is one of the most important factors in whether clients finding counselling helpful.
 So it is particularly important to ask: What sort of therapy relationship does/will this counsellor set up with me?

 Changing yourself by using the therapy relationship

 Every moment we are in conversation with someone, we are continually creating a relationship based not just on the words, but many other factors too.
 These include subtle body language, our reading of each others emotions and our whole experience of the other person.
 All of this happens moment by moment and mostly outside of our conscious awareness.
 This is true in counselling sessions too!
 We are creating a changing relationship in every moment.